pgadmin-org/pgadmin4/docs/en_US/getting_started.rst

 access the extended functionality offered by pgAdmin tools; you can open, close, and re-arrange feature tabs as needed.

-Use the *Preferences* dialog to customize the content and colors of the pgAdmin display.
+Use the *Preferences* dialog to customize the content and behaviour of the pgAdmin display.
 To open the *Preferences* dialog, select *Preferences* from the *File* menu.

 *Help* buttons in the lower-left corner of each dialog will open the online help